zzmthesurand/csgo-win-predictor/README.md

 # Acknowledgements
 This project would not have been as extensive without Xeno's [AWPY module](https://github.com/pnxenopoulos/awpy), which has been instrumental in being able to use non-Kaggle data.
 This module made it possible to use any CSGO .dem file we wanted, which allowed to use the Antwerp, Stockholm, and our custom data.

+### Note
+The AWPY module for the data processing ipynb should be older than AWPY 1.1.7 (changes in the data structure break the notebook)